ubirch/ubirch-verify-widget/README.md

 So, if you anchor a document manually be sure to ordered the params in the JSON alphabetically and remove all spaces.

+Hint: historically some things are anchored in a JSON without alphabetically ordered params.
+In this case structure the JSON as it is anchored and call it with optional sort param:

+    verifyJSON( {{ your JSON }}, false )

 ### Verify hash